openshift-labs/learn-katacoda/ansibleop/ansible-operator-overview/step8.md

-Now that we have deployed our operator, let's create a CR and deploy an instance of memcached.
+Now that we have deployed our Operator, let's create a CR and deploy an instance of memcached.

 There is a sample CR in the scaffolding created as part of the Operator SDK: